annawit/IMFOv5_0/Glossary.md

 A system boundary delineation that is the same as cradle-to-grave, but implies a specific fate (reuse or recycling) at end of life.

-### Cut-off approach

-A method of recycling allocation in which the burden of the primary production is attributed to the first life cycle and the burden associated with secondary material recovery and refining is attributed to the subsequent life cycle.

-### Foreground system

-“Those processes of the system that are specific to it … and/or directly affected by decisions analyzed in the study.”
-(JRC 2010, p.
-97) This typically includes first-tier suppliers, the manufacturer itself and any downstream life cycle stages where the manufacturer can exert significant influence.
-As a general rule, specific (primary) data should be used for the foreground system.

 ### Functional unit